atanu16/Rumzer.Ai/README.md

 ```

-Visit `http://localhost:3000` in your browser.
+Visit `http://localhost:5000` in your browser.

-The endpoint is at `POST http://localhost:3000/openai/generateimage`.